 #5 You’ll Finally Know What You Truly Want

 How often do we lament on not knowing what we want?
-The group found that without the distractions — we’re chalking this up to expectations presented by social media vs reality — they were able to decide on big changes to improve their lives, choices that included career, relationships, and health.
-The lack of exposure allowed them to free their minds, while also affirming that they do in fact the willpower to do something big next.
+The group found that without the distractions — we’re chalking this up to expectations presented by social media vs reality — they were able to decide on significant changes to improve their lives.
+The choices included career changes, relationships, and health.
+The lack of exposure allowed them to free their minds, while also affirming that they do in fact have the willpower to do something big.

 So when was the last time you switched off?